omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - Single (list).
 Visitors can select only one; all options are displayed in a list of radio buttons.
 - Multiple (list).
 Visitors can select multiple; all options are displayed in a list of checkboxes.
 Multiple selections by site visitors will narrow (Option 1 AND Option 2) the search results.
 - Single (dropdown menu).
 Visitors can select only one; all options are displayed in a dropdown menu.
 - Text input.
-Visitors can type in text to search items that have property values corresponding to that text input.
+Visitors can type in text to include or exclude resources that include that text in their values.

-For Select types that include a list or a dropdown menu you can set a Query type (queries are available for value facets only; not for classes, templates, item sets, etc.).
+For Select types that include a list or a dropdown menu, you can set a Query type (queries are available for value facets only; not for classes, templates, item sets, etc.).
 The options are:

 - "Is exactly": Visitors pick a value that is an exact match to the property value.
 	- For example, visitors can check a box next to an available subject value and see all items with that exact value in their subject property.
 Exact text is not case-sensitive.
 - "Is not exactly": Visitors pick a value that exactly matches items to be excluded from the results.
 	- For example, visitors can check a box next to an available subject value and see all items that do not have that exact value in their subject property.
 - "Contains": Visitors can pick a value that appears in any part of the property value.
-- "Does not contain": Visitors can enter a string to be excluded from any part of the property value.
+- "Does not contain": Visitors can pick a value to be excluded from any part of the property value.
--  "Is resource with ID": Visitors will enter the resource ID.
+-  "Is resource with ID": Visitors will select a resource to be included.
-	- If you then "Add all available values", visitors will see a list of resource titles that are [used as values on other items (that is, linked resources)](../content/items.md#linked-resources).
+	- If you then "Add all available values", visitors will see a list of resources that are [used as values on other items (that is, linked resources)](../content/items.md#linked-resources).
 You can employ this option without selecting a single property; then all linked resource values will be included.
 Note that IDs will not show on the public interface, although they are displayed in the administrative side.
--  "Is not resource with ID": Visitors will enter a resource ID to be excluded.
+-  "Is not resource with ID": Visitors will select a resource to be excluded.
-	- If you then "Add all available values", visitors will see a list of IDs.
+	- If you then "Add all available values", visitors will see a list of resources that are used as values on other items.
 You can employ this option without selecting a single property; then all linked resource values will be included.
 Note that IDs will not show on the public interface, although they are displayed in the administrative side.
--  "Has any value": Visitors will enter the property label.
+-  "Has any value": Visitors will select the property.
 	- This will erase the property you chose in the steps above.
 If you then "Add all available values", visitors will see a list of properties that have values in them (in the format "Dublin Core: Language").
--  "Has no values": Visitors will enter the property label.
+-  "Has no values": Visitors will select the property.
 	- This will erase the property you chose in the steps above.
 If you then "Add all available values", visitors will see a list of properties that have empty values (in the format "Dublin Core: Language").

-For the text input Select type, the options are:
+For the text input Select type, you can set a specific property to search, or leave it blank to search all properties.
+Exact text is not case-sensitive.
+The options are:

-- "Is exactly": Visitors will have to enter a value that is an exact match to the property value.
+- "Is exactly": Visitors enter a value that is an exact match to the full property value.
-- "Is not exactly": Visitors can enter an exact value to be excluded from the the property values.
+- "Is not exactly": Visitors enter an exact value to be excluded from the the property values.
-- "Contains": Visitors can enter a value that matches any part of the property value.
+- "Contains": Visitors enter a value that matches any part of the property value.
 For example, they can search within item descriptions for a family name or a place.
-- "Does not contain": Visitors can enter a value to be excluded from any part of the property value.
+- "Does not contain": Visitors enter a value to be excluded from any part of the property value.
 For example, they can exclude all items that mention a specific first name or place.

 You cannot leave the query blank.
 You may wish to provide multiple types of Select queries for the same field, in order to offer more granularity to site visitors.